Kimmm-c/React-Learning/README.md

 * Use onClick attribute inside button tag.
 Eg: `<button onClick= { () => handleClick(param) }>`.

 ### Event argument
-Event argument is a default argument when a function is fired.
+Event argument is a default argument when a click function is fired.

+### React State (useState hook)
+* State of a component: Data being used in the component at that moment.
+* How it works: Make a value of a variable reactive to an event (Eg: Render the word 'Hello World' on the browser -> when a button is click -> the word is changed to 'Welcome home')
+* To use React hook:
+    * Import useState: `import { useState } from react`
+    * Create a list that takes in the return values of function useState.
+First element is the reactive value, second element is the function name used to change the value.
+(Eg: const [name, setName] = useState("Hello World")).